A Match at Midnight: Synopsis

-The Widow is sought after by other fortune-hunters, and Bloodhound is afraid to losing her; even his son Alexander is after the woman.
+The Widow is sought after by other fortune-hunters, and Bloodhound is afraid of losing her; even his son Alexander is after the woman.
 The Widow enjoys this state, and reveals that she has little intention of actually marrying Bloodhound; her servant Jarvis aids her in evading and misdirecting the attentions of her suitors.
 Since the women wear masks in public, there is a good deal of mistaken identity in the night, as characters dodge the watchmen through the streets of London.
 When Bloodhound thinks he has found the Widow, he is actually with an old bawd, Mistress Coote.
-Randall thinks he is meeting Moll Bloodhound in the dark; in fact he is with Mary the maid.
+Randall thinks he is meeting Moll Bloodhound in the dark; he is with Mary the maid.
 Moll and Ancient Young do manage to find each other, and marry.

 With the connivance of the servant Jarvis, Alexander Bloodhound sneaks into the Widow's bedroom to confront her.
 To avoid exposure and scandal, the Widow agrees to marry Alexander.

-The day of the planned weddings arrives, but turns into a day of exposures and revelations.
+The day of the planned wedding arrives, but turns into a day of exposure and revelations.
 Tim shows up with a new bride in tow; he thinks her name is Lindabrides, and that she is "descended from the Emperour Tribatio of Greece" – though she is actually "a common whore" called Sue Shortheels.
-Bloodhound discovers that the woman he thinks is his Widow is really Mistress Coote.
+Bloodhound discovers that the woman he thinks is his Widow is Mistress Coote.
 Randall is surprised to find himself married to Mary the maid instead of Moll Bloodhound, but decides to make the best of the bargain.
 The genuine Widow states that she has no intention of marrying anyone; she will remain true to the memory of her late husband.
 It is a fortunate decision – since her servant Jarvis reveals that he is the missing husband, still alive.
 He pretended a death abroad to see how his wife would react – a version of the chastity test common in the plays of the era.
 (For an earlier use of this plot, of the husband who pretends an absence from London to spy on his wife and manipulate events, see Westward Ho.)

 The play ends with at least a formal return to a moral order.
 Ancient Young and Moll Bloodhound are happily married, and Randall and Mary are no worse off.
 Bloodhound and Alexander reconcile their differences when Alexander promises to reform.
 The bawd and the whore are sent to Bridewell prison.